cryptoquantique/TuRiNG-A-PUF-randomness-test-suite/src/README.md

 # PUF Testing Suite

+Clone the repository and run the Main.py script
+> python Main.py

+In addition the test suite can be installed as a Python package via pip: pip install git+ssh://git@github.com:cryptoquantique/puf-randomness-test.git --upgrade

+The modules used in Main can then be imported to your own application.

 ## Input Data Format
 The Main file runs the test suite on data saved as an numpy array in n x a x b format, where n = number of PUFs